GraphQLSwift/Graphiti/README.md

 extension Droid : SearchResult {}
 ```

-One of the main design decisions behing Graphiti is **not** to polute your entities declarations.
+One of the main design decisions behind Graphiti is **not** to polute your entities declarations.
 This way you can bring your entities to any other solution with ease.

 #### Defining the context